alfredohernandezinostroza/MetaSpread/paper.md

   - When running from the commandline, the user can use `python -m metaspread postprocess data simulation-folder-name`

 - **Graphical analysis:** in order to run this step, it is necessary to run the data analysis option first.
 When selected, the used will be prompted to introduce the number of figures to describe the snapshot of the dynamics at equally spaced intervals between 0 and the final time of the simulation.
 Then, plots of the tumor distribution, ECM, MMP-2 for each grid.
 Furthermore, it will also produce other plots such as the dynamics of the cells in the vasculature, histograms of the cell number distribution over grid points, radius and diameter of the tumor over time, and total size of the tumor in each grid.
-When running from the commandline, the user can use `python -m metaspread postprocess graphs simulation-folder-name amount-of-figures`.
+When running from the commandline, the user can use `python -m metaspread postprocess graphics simulation-folder-name amount-of-figures`.

 - **Video generation:** The user can choose the Videos option to generate animations from the figures generated in the *graphical analysis* step.
 When selected, the user will be prompted to introduce the framerate at which the videos should be saved.
 When running from the commandline, the user can use `python -m metaspread postprocess videos simulation-folder-name frame-rate`.